Ufine Battery at KES 2025

 Battery terminal screws have a lower current capacity, which might not be sufficient for vehicles with high electrical demands.

 Part 4.
-How do you choose the correct battery terminals for your device?
+How to choose between battery terminal studs and screws for your vehicle?

 When deciding between battery terminal studs and screws, consider the following factors: